AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/gitlab-modules.md

 This action module updates an existing merge request.
 You can change the target branch, title, or even close the MR.

-For information on fields, see [Update merge request](https://docs.gitlab.com/ee/api/merge_requests.html#update-mr) in the GitLab documentation.
+For information on fields, see [[!UICONTROL Update merge request]](https://docs.gitlab.com/ee/api/merge_requests.html#update-mr) in the GitLab documentation.

 +++